Introduction

 -h, --help Print help

-We can create a new user by running the following command:
+For example, we can create a new user by running the following command:

-create user -u test_user_name -p test_user_password
+admin users create test_user_name test_user_password

 We can create a new group by running the following command:

-create group test_group
+groups create test_group

 This will create a group called test_group